xkhainguyen/smart-home/README.md

 # smart-home
 This is my final project in the IoT class at Hanoi University of Science and Technology.
 I worked on many sensor, actuator, processor module and then integrated them to a complete system.
-I used 02 ESP8266 and Blynk for most applications and it worked perfectly.
+I used 02 ESP8266, 01 Arduino and Blynk for most applications and it worked perfectly.

 Functions:
 - Intelligent secured door: RFID lock with facial recognition security AI camera and GPS